 Centralising your contract data, automating key processes such as sign-offs & renewals and deploying artificial intelligence to make sense of vast amounts of contract data can all have a hugely favourable influence on contract economics.

 AI and automation, in particular, have the scope to radically reduce costs by eliminating non-value-adding administrative work from the various contracting processes.

 This, in turn, increases the potential for the existing staff numbers to handle a larger contract inventory and to support company growth.

 - Focusing on information security.
 There is a multitude of risks associated with contracts but information security is one that’s fairly high profile at the moment.

 If managed poorly, it carries the risk of significant financial penalties, as seen by Marriott and British Airways recently.
 Contracts contain large amounts of confidential and commercially sensitive information so controlling access and sharing them appropriately needs to be top of the agenda for those managing contracts.

-This will minimise the risk of breaches or any other activity that could lead to fines or cost increases.
+This will minimise the risk of a breach of contract or any other activity that could lead to fines or cost increases.

 Contract economics is a useful term help get business stakeholders thinking not just about the content of contracts and whether they’re favourable or not but also whether the associated business processes around the contract are fit for purpose.

 With the average simple contract costing in the region of $6,900 to produce (source: IACCM), it makes sense to examine every aspect of the contract lifecycle in order to make efficiency gains.